MateKvatchadze/React-todo-app/README.md

 # React Todo App

-A simple and clean Todo application built with React and Vite.
+A task management application built with React and Vite.
+Users can add, complete, delete, and filter tasks.
+Task data is stored in Local Storage.

 ## Live Demo
 [Open the project](https://matekvatchadze.github.io/React-todo-app/)